 Brynn strongly believes in the personal benefits of yoga, but also holds that the true purpose of yoga is to make the world better by bringing more consciousness and compassion into it, one yogi at a time.
 To help students bring their practices off their mats, Brynn posts monthly inspirational writings and musical playlists on her website (www.trueflowyoga.com).

-Andrea started practicing Iyengar yoga in 2002 as a way to calm the mind and gain personal balance while working in a stressful corporate environment.
-She continued her steady practice and began to experience yoga’s physical benefits as well as its calming effects on her mind.
-As her children grew, Andrea dedicated more time to deepening her yoga practice.
-She started to feel an increasing drive to share the yoga experience with others, as she has personally observed its life-changing benefits on fellow yoga students, no matter their age or ability.
-She completed the Yoga Shakti 200-hour Teacher Training and Advanced Yoga Studies in 2010.
-She hopes her students will embrace their yoga practice with the same joy and love as she does.
+Andrea started practicing Iyengar yoga in 2002 as a way to find internal calmness and gain personal balance while working in a stressful corporate environment.
+As her yoga practice deepened, she started to feel an increasing drive to share the yoga experience with others.
+She has also personally observed yoga’s life-changing benefits on the fellow yoga students, no matter their age or ability.
+She completed the Yoga Shakti Advanced Teacher Training and Yoga Studies and received her certificate to teach yoga in 2010.

 Louise is a very natural, enthusiastic and invigorating yogini.
 She has had a passion to help people become healthy from an early age.
 When Louise was 15 she worked as a sous chef at a health center in Denmark and began a life long pursuit to find healing through natural remedies.
 At the age of 17 she began taking yoga classes and later became a yoga instructor in 2002.
 She taught at Yoga Shakti and received guidance from Jnana Nanda Bharati, a yogi from the Himalayas.
 Louise has also studied under David Swanson, Erich Schiffman, Ana Forest and Dharma Mittra.
 In 2008 Louise went to San Francisco to learn contortion and worked at Yoga Tree SF, San Francisco’s premier yoga studio.
 During her time in the Bay Area Louise received her 200-hour teacher training from Dharma Mittra and from Yoga Tree SF, she also finished her contortion training and became a contortion teacher at Circus Center San Francisco.
 In 2012 Louise moved back to Southern California and has returned to Yoga Shakti to continue her pursuit to share health and happiness through yoga.